Lewis Einstein: U.S. Special Agent at Constantinople

 He returned to Constantinople in 1915, and wrote his diaries which would be later published under the name Inside Constantinople: A Diplomatist's Diary During the Dardanelles Expedition, April–September, 1915.
 Einstein kept the diary from the months of April to September, covering the Entente's campaign to conquer the capital city of the Ottoman Empire starting with a landing on the northern shore of the Dardanelles, which went in the history as the defeat of the Gallipoli Campaign (Gelibolu in modern Turkish).

 Einstein also paid special attention to the massacres of Armenians and wrote about it extensively throughout the diary.
 He described the events and stated that "the policy of murder then carried out was planned in the coldest blood" in the preface of his diary.
 Einstein blamed the cooperative pact between Germany and the Ottoman Empire as the supportive and responsible agents behind the massacres.

 He also pointed out that the stockpiles of armaments that was used as a justification for the arrests was in fact a "myth".
 By August 4, Einstein wrote in a diary entry that the "persecution of Armenians is assuming unprecedented proportions, and is carried out with nauseating thoroughness."
 He kept in contact with both Enver and Talat and tried to persuade them to reverse their policy towards the Armenians.
 In a diary entry, he states that Talat insisted that the Armenians sided with the enemies and that Enver believed the policy was out of military necessity, but in reality both leaders feared the Armenians.

-U.S. Special Agent at Sofia with rank of Chargé d’Affaires
+U.S. Special Agent at Sofia, Bulgaria with rank of Chargé d’Affaires

 Einstein served as the United States Diplomatic Representative (Chargé d'Affaires), with responsibility for looking after British interests, in Sofia, Bulgaria from October 1915 to June 1916.
 He provided asylum in his hotel rooms and prevented the arrest of the British vice consul.
 He also succeeded in "a game of hide and seek" with the authorities to get considerable improvement in the treatment and the condition of British prisoners of war.